Dr. Katherine Frohlich

-Josée has a bachelor's degree in social work from Laurentian University and a Master's of Arts, specialized in health promotion from Dalhousie University.
+Josée has a bachelor's degree in social work from Laurentian University, a Master's of Arts, specialized in health promotion from Dalhousie University, and a PhD in public health, specialized in health promotion from the Université de Montréal with Kate Frohlich's supervision (2021).
 A research internship with Population Health Intervention Research Network (PHIRNET) in Montreal led her to work on various public health research projects.
 Josée joined the ISIS team in 2013 as the coordinator.
-She started her doctorate in public health at the Université de Montréal in September 2014 under the supervision of Drs.
-Katherine Frohlich and Rebecca Haines-Saah (University of Calgary).
-Her doctoral project aims to better understand how tobacco control policies might affect social inequalities in smoking.
+Her research interests are broadly focused on better understand how public policies affect social inequalities in health.

 Dr. Adrian Ghenadenik